Police and Thieves: Other versions

-The Clash's version appears on the soundtrack for the Wes Anderson film, The Royal Tenenbaums.
+The Clash's version appears on the soundtrack for the Wes Anderson film The Royal Tenenbaums.
 The song also appears in the Reno 911!: Miami movie where it is performed by Dave Grohl, who is listed in the credits under the pseudonym "Sprechen Sie Deutsch".

 Several other versions have been recorded, including several on tribute albums to the Clash.
 Jazz musician Billy Iuso covered it on his 2015 album Overstanding.
+The British post-punk band Idles recorded a cover for the soundtrack of Darren Aronofsky's 2025 film Caught Stealing.